Máxima Medisch Centrum: Location Veldhoven

 Location Veldhoven is the main location of Máxima Medisch Centrum.
 It is used for policlinical consultations, complex surgeries, Woman Mother Child-centre, emergency care and intensive care.

 In 2012 Maxima of the Netherlands opened the Woman Mother Child-centre on location Veldhoven, an obstetric and neonatal high care centre where mother and child can be together during the first 24 hours after birth, even when high care is needed.

 Location Eindhoven

-Location Eindhoven is used for policlinical consultations, plannable care and day care patients.
+Location Eindhoven is used for outpatient consultations, plannable care and day care patients.